- Degree awarded

 Scholarships/sponsorships

-For more information, see the Department of Electrical and Electronic Engineering Fees and Funding page or visit the University of Manchester funding for master's courses website for more information.
+For more information, see the Fees and funding page or visit the University of Manchester funding for masters courses website.

 Contact details